emmajanedrews/base-template/_posts/2017-07-21-how-can-you-get-top-dollar-for-your-home.md

 In order to get top dollar in today’s marketplace, there are a few simple steps you can take.

-**One of the first and best ways to obtain top dollar is by hiring and working with a top producing agent.** Working with a quality real estate agent who specializes in the market in which you are selling is key.
+**One of the first and best ways to obtain top dollar is by hiring and working with a top-producing agent.** Working with a quality real estate agent who specializes in the market in which you are selling is key.

 You need to hire an agent with a proven track record and a reputation for success.
 To be sure of this, interview the agent.
 Watch and listen carefully to see what kind of sales skills they apply during the conversation.